bvssvni/canvas-app-snakes/README.md

 canvas-app-snakes
 =================

 A snake game using the canvas-app framework.
+LGPL license.